jeraman/insertions/IGK-research/Wireless Raspberry Pi RTMP Server.md

 # Wireless Raspberry Pi RTMP server
 These are the steps I've followed to set up the wireless RTMP server for the Raspberry Pi (RPi).
-This server allows us to receive video streams from the OBS server inside an small autonomous RPi.
+This server allows us to receive video streams from the OBS server inside a small autonomous RPi.
 As follows:

 [![VIDEO1](wireless-rpi-rtmp.png)](https://www.youtube.com/watch?v=zVjokllyfbM&feature=youtu.be "VIDEO1")

 ## SSHing the Raspberry Pi
-First we need to be able to use the RPi.
+First we need to be able to use the RPi via command line.

-In case you don't have neither keyboard, mouse, nor monitor, that's what you'll need:
+Because I didn't have a keyboard, mouse, nor monitor, I needed to use SSH via the network.
+If you want to do the same, that's what you'll need:
 1. Plug it via ethernet cable to the router;
 2. Access the router configuration and grab the raspberry p ip on the network (you can always use `arp -a` or `arp-scan` instead);
 3. Use SSH to connect to the raspberry pi by: